 Regarded as one of the fastest growing of all medical procedures, LASIK has eliminated the need for contacts and glasses for more than 12 million Americans since the LASIK technique was granted FDA approval in the late 1990’s.

-With laser vision correction, a laser is used to correct the shape of your cornea so that you are able to clearly focus clearly, without the dependency on glasses or contacts.
+With laser vision correction, a laser is used to correct the shape of your cornea so that you are able to focus clearly, without the dependency on glasses or contacts.
 Since then, the technology has exceeded advancement expectations.
 Even with extraordinary technology, the success of your LASIK procedure depends upon the skill, commitment and experience of your surgeon.

-LASIK surgery is safe and effective
+Our Orange County LASIK surgery is safe and effective

 LASIK surgery is performed in the United States approximately 700,000 times per year, according to American Academy of Ophthalmology.
 The procedure has undergone dramatic advances since it was first introduced in 1998.
 People with many types of vision impairment can now benefit from LASIK surgery, including those with astigmatism.